-Ulsan Nam-gu office contributes to animal abuse and international shame
+Ulsan Nam-gu contributes to animal abuse and international shame

 Ulsan Nam-gu must call off the dolphin importation plan!